YuanGongND/ast/README.md

  - [Contact](#Contact)

 ## News
+November, 2022: We decoupe `dataset` and hyper-parameters by moving hyper-parameters from `src/run.py` and `src/traintest.py` to `egs/{audioset,esc50,speechcommands}/run.sh`, so that it is easier to adapt the scripts to new datasets.
+This might cause a bug, please report if you have any issue running any recipe.

 October, 2022: We add an one-click, self-contained Google Colab script for (pretrained) AST inference with attention visualization.
 Please test the model with your own audio at [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/YuanGongND/ast/blob/master/colab/AST_Inference_Demo.ipynb) by one click (no GPU needed).

 May, 2022: It was found that newer `torchaudio` package has different behavior with older ones in SpecAugment and will cause a [bug](https://github.com/YuanGongND/ast/issues/58).
 We find a workaround and fixed it.
 If you are interested, see [here](https://colab.research.google.com/github/YuanGongND/ast/blob/master/colab/torchaudio_SpecMasking_1_1.ipynb).